jmsiktar/FracConductivity/README.md

 ~The design space is discretized with piecewise constant functions, whereas the state space is discretized with continuous piecewise linear functions

-In addition to a nonlocal code file title: 2DNLocConductivity.py), a code for the corresponding local problem is also included (file title: 2DLocConductivity.py).
+In addition to a nonlocal code file (title: 2DNLocConductivity.py), a code for the corresponding local problem is also included (file title: 2DLocConductivity.py).
 This code uses the same cost functional, but the constraint is a weighted Poisson equation.

-The developers of this code are thankful for Christian Glusa answering questions pertaining to the development of our code.
+The developers of this code are thankful for Christian Glusa, who answering questions pertaining to the development of our code.